 Dual Credit is a program that allows juniors and seniors to take advantage of the resources of Triton College while still a student at Ridgewood.
 As a Dual Credit student, students will enroll in college level courses in specific career fields and receive both high school and college credit.
 Please see your Counselor for additional information.
-In order to participate in one of these courses, the student must complete the application form on pages 66 of this Course and Registration Guide. .
+In order to participate in one of these courses, the student must complete the online application form found on the parent portal of Skyward.